pippinbarr/cart253/course-information/schedule.md

 * Reviewing the [Course Schedule](./)
 * Waiting list?
 Is anyone on it?
 * The [C-LAB](https://clab.concordia.ca/) is there to help you, **get in touch now!**
-* Computation Arts Orientation at 16:00 on Zoom (Pippin will provide the link)
 * Q&A

 ## 🎨 Studio (in the classroom and the Discord #studio channel)